blackmanbakobewen/go/README.md

 Usage
 -----

-I am just show the usage for MacOSX users, other OS usage maybe different, but the idea is same.
+I am just showing the usage for MacOSX users, other OS usage maybe different, but the idea is same.

 ### Check out code from Github